ulif/diceware/README.rst

    different sources of randomness.
  - `Heartsucker <https://github.com/heartsucker>`_ hand-compiled and
    added a new english wordlist.
+ - `dwcoder <https://github.com/dwcoder>`_ revealed and fixed bug
+   #19.
+Also showed sound knowledge of (theoretical) entropy.
+A
+   pleasure to work with.

 Many thanks to all of them!